romgrk/barbar.nvim/README.md

 ##### mini.nvim

-Here is a `persistence.nvim` config which can be used:
+Here is a `mini.sessions` config which can be used:

 ```lua
 vim.opt.sessionoptions:append 'globals'